Main differences between suite-web and suite-desktop builds

 - Create the file in

-The auto-updater has been mocked to simulate similar behaviour to the actual library.
-Unless the commandline parameter
+The auto-updater has been mocked to simulate similar behavior to the actual library.
+Unless the command line parameter

 --mock-trigger-updater-after=DELAY is passed, checking for updates will always return

 not-available.
 This command line parameter requires a value, representing a delay in seconds before making the update available.
 Using

 0 as a value will make the update available immediately.
 For example, if you wish to make an update available after 1 minute, you will use the parameter as follows:

 --mock-trigger-updater-after=60.
 Note that his parameter is ONLY available with mocks enabled.